This page is not yet available in Spanish. We are working on its translation.

 dd_service: <YOUR_SERVICE>

-2. The dd_env annotation configures the environment of the application.
+2. You can use the dd_env annotation to configure the environment of the application.
 Replace YOUR_ENV above with the environment to which this application is deploying (for example: staging or prod).
 If you don’t set this annotation, the environment defaults to none.

-3. The dd_service annotation configures the service of the application.
+3. You can use the dd_service annotation to configure the service of the application.
 Replace YOUR_SERVICE above with the service that the Argo CD application is deploying (for example: transaction-service).
 When this annotation is used, the service name is added to all the deployment executions generated from the application.
 Moreover, if your service is registered in Service Catalog, the team name is also added to all the deployment executions.
 If your Argo CD application is configured to deploy more than one service, see Tag an Argo CD application deploying multiple services.

-You can optionally add custom tags to the deployment executions generated from Argo CD applications deployments.
-These tags can be used to filter, group, and aggregate deployment executions in Datadog.
-To add custom tags, add the dd_customtags annotation to your Argo CD application annotations and set the value to a comma-separated list of tags, structured as key:value pairs.
-For example:
+4. You can use the dd_customtags annotation to optionally add custom tags to the deployment executions generated for this Argo CD application.
+The value should be set to a comma-separated list of tags, structured as key:value pairs.

 metadata: